snikch/jquery.dirtyforms/README.md

 ## Helpers

 Dirty Forms was created because the similar plugins that existed were not flexible enough.
 To provide more flexibility a basic helper framework has been added.
-With this, you can add in new helper objects which will provide additional ability to check for whether a form is dirty or not.
+With this system you can add in new helper objects which will provide additional ability to check for whether a form is dirty or not.

 This is useful when you're using replacement inputs or textarea, such as with TinyMCE or CKEditor.
 See [Available Helpers](#available-helpers).